 In collaboration with the major gifts services center staff, create gift acknowledgments, executive briefings, presidential correspondences, as well as prospect nominations for volunteer leadership and awards.

-Bachelor's degree; 7-10 years of progressively responsible experience in fundraising, alumni affairs or business development;proven experience working with volunteers in support of an institutional mission; ability to manage complex and competing demands; ability to synthesize unstructured information for the purpose of communicating key priorities and gift opportunities; ability to balance the expectations of an independent contributor role while collaborating as a member of a high-performing team; exceptional oral and written communication skills; orientation to results; organizational skills; good judgement, valid driver's license; capable of independent work in a home office setting located in the Los Angeles Area; this role requires local travel within California, and 25-30 days of travel outside of California annually.
+Bachelor's degree; 7-10 years of progressively responsible experience in fundraising, alumni affairs or business development; proven experience working with volunteers in support of an institutional mission; ability to manage complex and competing demands; ability to synthesize unstructured information for the purpose of communicating key priorities and gift opportunities; ability to balance the expectations of an independent contributor role while collaborating as a member of a high-performing team; exceptional oral and written communication skills; orientation to results; organizational skills; good judgment, valid driver's license; capable of independent work in a home office setting located in the Los Angeles Area; ability to travel within California, and 25-30 days of travel outside of California annually.